 PBS (Public Broadcasting Service) is made up of more than 350 local public noncommercial TV stations in all 50 states, Puerto Rico, U.S. Virgin Islands, Guam and American Samoa.
-It is America’s largest classroom, the nation’s largest stage for the arts and a trusted window to the world.
+It is America’s largest classroom, the nation’s largest stage for the arts, and a trusted window to the world.

 This pattern is known as the “Thundering Herd,” where traffic increases dramatically for a predictable period of time, then returns to normal almost overnight.
-With streaming video requests coming in fast and furious, Web traffic and Web application performance can suffer as users flood the site to see the newest episode or read the latest information on this popular show.
+With streaming video requests coming in fast and furious, web traffic and web application performance can suffer as users flood the site to see the newest episode or read the latest information on this popular show.

-NGINX offers highly scalable traffic routing, securing, and caching capabilities, all of which combine to provide a single point of service for high‑traffic Web sites and Web applications.
+NGINX offers highly scalable traffic routing, securing, and caching capabilities, all of which combine to provide a single point of service for high‑traffic websites and web applications.
 Using NGINX’s caching and proxying capabilities, PBS is able to serve its thundering herds of traffic quickly and without touching backend systems.

 One feature that allows NGINX to serve such large amounts of traffic without bothering backend systems is the ability of the proxy cache to use stale information.
-That means serving a cached version of the PBS site and its contents directly from NGINX, removing the database and other backend systems entirely from the equation.
-Special, more unique requests still pass through to the server, but NGINX ensures that users are almost entirely served their content directly from a highly optimized, in‑memory cache which has been optimized over a decade to be the fastest possible source of Web content.
+That means serving a cached version of the PBS site and its contents directly from NGINX, completely removing the database and other backend systems from the equation.
+Special, more unique requests still pass through to the server, but NGINX ensures that users are almost entirely served their content directly from a highly optimized, in‑memory cache which has been optimized over a decade to be the fastest possible source of web content.

 The Public Broadcasting Service is a national broadcast network with over 350 affiliates, and hundreds of unique shows.
 With popular series such as Downton Abbey, Frontline, Nature, and Nova, PBS is viewed in over 80% of American households.
-Each month, viewers watch over 250 million videos on PBS’ Web, mobile, and connected device platforms, and the PBS Websites receive an average of 15.3 million unique views.
+Each month, viewers watch over 250 million videos on PBS’ Web, mobile, and connected device platforms, and the PBS websites receive an average of 15.3 million unique views.